Fidelity Life Insurance Review

 The most important feature of the RAPIDecision Express policy is that it does not involve a lab test, physical examination, or even a phone interview.

-Thanks to the company’s fast-tracked Rapid App application process, all you need to do is to answer a bunch of questions regarding your health and lifestyle.
-Once you do, you can get approved within a span of 48 hours.
+Thanks to the company’s fast-tracked Rapid App application process, all you need to do is to answer questions regarding your health and lifestyle.
+Once you do, you can get approved within a span of a few days.

 Two optional riders are available with the policy – dependent child rider and accidental death benefit rider.